tungtungyan/21063325r-LeungYanTung-AAE6102-Assignment/README.md

 The algorithm uses zero clock bias for Initialize.
 Terminate the iteration when the change in the estimate is suitably small.

-## Constants
+# Constants
-# GPS Constants:
+## GPS Constants:
 <br />Speed of light:                                         c = 299792458.0 (m/s)
 <br />WGS 84 value of earth’s rotation rate:                  Wedot= 7.2921151467e-5 (r/s)
 <br />WGS 84 value of earth's universal gravitation constant: mu= 3.986005e+14 (m^3/s^2)
 <br />Relativistic correction term constant:                  F= -4.442807633e-10

-# Tropospheric constant:
+## Tropospheric constant:
 <br />Pressure: 		  Pr = 1013.25(mbar)
 <br />Temperature: 		  Tr = 291.15(K)
 <br />Temperature at sea-level: temp_0 = 15

+#Calculation of processing

-Using the data of rcvr.dat and eph.dat, we can calculate the receiver’s position at time of week 440992 using the following process.
+Using the data of rcvr.dat and eph.dat, it can calculate the receiver’s position at time of week 440992 using the following process.

-	Calculate the XYZ positions for all valid satellite at time 440992.
+###### 1. Calculate the XYZ positions for all valid satellite at time 440992.

-First, calculate the satellite Earth-centered, Earth-fixed coordinate system (ECEF) position vector.
+Calculate the satellite Earth-centered, Earth-fixed coordinate system (ECEF) position vector.

-Square root of semi-major axis a (Sqrta) was save in the Column 10 of eph.dat.
+Square root of semi-major axis a (Sqrta) was saved in the Column 10 of eph.dat.
 Therefore, the semimajor axis (a) is
 <br /><img width="128" alt="Screenshot 2021-10-29 at 4 50 39 PM" src="https://user-images.githubusercontent.com/71690213/139407961-a6c07131-4723-4909-a11d-1709382fe2d7.png">

 <br />The corrected mean motion(n):